-This course is unlike any other; delegates will find a practical programme, full of step by step guidance, and with a sharp business focus.
+This course is unlike any other; delegates will find a practical programme, full of step by step guidance, with a sharp business focus.
 The highly innovative format and content is designed to engage and inspire delegates - critical to getting essential health and safety messages accross.

 The training is designed and quality-controlled by the Chartered Body for Health and Safety Professionals and covers two key areas - health and safety and enviromental basics.